Matcham89/chrismatcham-dev/_posts/2025-05-08-Exploring-ArgoCD’s-New-MCP-Server-with-Kagent.md

 ARGOCD_API_TOKEN=<API_TOKEN>
 ```

-The base URL uses the Kubernetes internal DNS pattern:
+For the base URL I used the Kubernetes internal DNS pattern:

 `<service>.<namespace>.svc.cluster.local`

-For the API token, you can generate one under **Settings > Accounts**
+For the API token, you can generate one under via the ArgoCD UI - **Settings > Accounts**

-I created a user during my helm install of ArgoCD using these `values.yaml`:
+You do need a user to create the token against, I created a user during my helm install of ArgoCD using these `values.yaml`:

 ```yaml
 Server: